intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ### Harmonic intervals and structure

 - 1:1 counterpoint will likely start and end on a perfect octave (or unison) of the tonic pitch, although a perfect fifth can be used to begin the counterpoint if necessary.
-- In counterpoint, perfect intervals should only be approached by oblique or contrary motion, although oblique motion is not allowed in first species.
+- In this style of counterpoint, perfect intervals should only be approached by contrary or oblique motion, although oblique motion is not allowed in first species.
+(You can use oblique in the later species.)
 - You should only use consonant intervals in first species, which you can review from [the previous topic]({{ site.baseurl }} /05-counterpoint-embell-shapes/a2-introcounterpoint.html).

-For quick reference, this means that the acceptable consonant intervals in first species are:
+To be clear, this means that the acceptable consonant intervals in first species are:
 - **Perfect**: Perfect fifths and octaves
 - **Imperfect**: Major and minor thirds and sixths